This post may contain affiliate links. For more information, read my disclosure policy.

 Overhead shot of ingredients needed to make cake mix cookies

-3 Ingredient Cake Mix Cookies
+3 Ingredient Cake Cookies

-3. Eggs: Be sure to buy large eggs.
+• Eggs: Be sure to buy large eggs.

 Close up shot of cake mix cookies on a plate

-The best part about this recipe is you can use ANY brand or flavor cake mix!
+You can use ANY brand or flavor cake mix!

 • Betty Crocker: Stays more puffy after chilling and baking.
 Press down slightly with the palm of your hand before baking so they don’t stay in little balls.